 Things To Do

-Surrounded by soaring mountains, deep-blue oceans and coastal rainforests, Vancouver offers the host of outdoor activities and cultural amenities expected of a world-class city.
-Below are some popular activities and attractions, but you can also visit Tourism Vancouver to discover even more things to see and do while you’re here.
+Surrounded by soaring mountains, deep-blue oceans and coastal rainforests, Vancouver is home to countless outdoor activities and cultural amenities you’d expect to find in a world-class city.
+We’ve outlined a our favourite activities and attractions, but you can also visit Tourism Vancouver to discover even more things to see and do while you’re here.

 Vancouver Art Gallery